avidalh/udacity-fsnd-p2/README.md

 In debug mode (1 or 2) the system ask for the number of players in the tournament, enter the number and hit <enter>, and hit <enter> again in every round.
-The output is something like this:
+The output in debug mode 1 is something like this:
 ```
 $ python tournament_test.py
 1. Old matches can be deleted.